matze-dd/Tex2txt/README.md

 Due to the following characteristics, it is suitable for integration with a proofreading software:
 - tracking of line or character positions during text manipulations,
-- simple extension for own LaTeX macros and environments with tailored treatment,
+- simple inclusion of own LaTeX macros and environments with tailored treatment,
 - careful conservation of text flows,
 - detection of interpunction in displayed equations.